sotormd/nixos/docs/images.md

 One image is offered for `aarch64-linux` architectures:

-1. `sdcard`: NixOS for sdcard targets.
+1. `sdcard`: NixOS for sdcard targets (intended for raspberry-pi 4b).

 These images have experimental features `flakes` and `nix-command` enabled.